mflova/mflova-coding-guidelines/python/plotting/seaborn.md

 The most interesting type of plots:

+### Regplot

-- `sns.regplot`: Perform regression-based plots.
+`sns.regplot`: Perform regression-based plots.
 Its equivalent `Figure-level` plot is `sns.lmplot`

+### Hetmap

-- `sns.heatmap` when the dataframe represents a table, heatmap will generate its corresponding heatmap
+`sns.heatmap` when the dataframe represents a table, heatmap will generate its corresponding heatmap.
+Recomended to use `square=True` to force all rectangles are forced to be squared.

+### Residplot

-- `sns.residplot`: This one will internally perform a linear regression and then plot the residuals.
+`sns.residplot`: This one will internally perform a linear regression and then plot the residuals.
 It can be helpful to know in which section of the data the regression struggles to fit.

 ## Interesting features

 ### Keywords

 The `seaborn` interface is quite uniform.
+Be aware that many keywords will be automatically redirected to the `matplotlib` equivalent function.
+As an example, these will be arguments such as `lw` for the line width.
 Along many implementation you will find some specific keywords that are in most of the plots.
 These can be:

+- `color`: This one can use a constant color for all of our plots.
+If this one is used in combination with `hue`, a gradient of this same color will be obtained.
+- `palette`: This one will use a specific palette in our plot.
+This one defines multiple colors.
 - `hue`: If the plot allows this argument, you can write the name of a pandas column and seaborn will automatically encode that information into the color of the plot.
 - `style`: If the plot allows this argument, you can write the name of a pandas column and